SamambaMan/imageprocessing/Readme.md

  - Host has to have all resources available and concentrated, including GPU
  - Ultra high latency per Municipality
  - Won't fit a real world large scale processing scenario
+ - **This is not a recomended way of doing this**

 ### Improvement possibility
- - Coordinator may run several parallel instances depending on the server CPU/GPU count availability
+ - Coordinator may run several parallel instances of the pipeline, depending on the server CPU/GPU count availability

 ## Architecture 2 - Multiple Problem, Multiple Data

 A message passing architecture may be usefull in a real world scenario: data items or chunks of data may be distributed into the pipeline.
-Scalability and, therefore, latency, can be reduced increasing amount of instances of each step of the pipeline.
+This is far more scalable and, therefore, latency can be reduced increasing amount of instances of each step of the pipeline.

-A process coordinator may distribute the items for processing and the availability of instances of each step should dictate processing latency.
+A process coordinator may distribute the shards for processing and the availability of instances of each step should dictate processing latency.

 Each step may have instance number controlled, so if a single step is bottlenecking the pipeline, system administrator can increase instance count.